 On the other hand, he consistently kills his henchmen or has them die in his place, sadistically torments Batman almost solely to prove he is worthier than him, leaves everyone who incurs his wrath to rot in the same Pit he was in (including the doctor who helped him overcome his injuries, though the doctor was indirectly responsible for them to begin with as he's the one who left Talia's cell door unlocked), came up with the idea to isolate all of Gotham and torture it with false hope based on his own experiences, (Talia was established as escaping the Pit, and only wants to destroy Gotham to avenge her father, not torture it), and then finally gives the trigger to Talia and puts her in the blast radius to ensure his plans to rule and destroy Gotham go as planned (then again, it was her wish).

 Continuity Lockout: One of the biggest criticisms of the film is that its story is tied too heavily with previous installments, one of them being made seven years prior and consequently out of most viewers' memories.
 In contrast, its predecessor can still be enjoyed as a stand-alone film.
-Of course considering that this is meant as the epic conclusion of a whole trilogy of movies, it's kind of understandable for it to be continuity heavy.

 Counterpart Comparison: The doctor in the prison who watches over Bruce and fixes his back could be seen as a counterpart for Alfred, complete with the British accent and croaking voice, but without any of the compassion.

 Selina Kyle, both for being a badass through and through, and for being both genuinely sympathetic but still morally ambiguous enough to perfectly grab what makes the character popular.
-Along with John Blake, she's the one who executives are looking to make a spin-off out of.
-Hopefully they get that one right this time around.

-Heartwarming In Hindsight: Batman telling Gordon that anyone can be a hero, even someone doing something as simple as putting a coat around a boy's arms and assuring him that it's not the end of the world, became even more heartwarming after the tragic Colorado shootings, where Christian Bale himself went to visit the victims unannounced, on his own money and time.
+Heartwarming in Hindsight: Batman telling Gordon that anyone can be a hero, even someone doing something as simple as putting a coat around a boy's arms and assuring him that it's not the end of the world, became even more heartwarming after the tragic Colorado shootings, where Christian Bale himself went to visit the victims unannounced, on his own money and time.